flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 If you want only the MCDU display to be shown then tap on the top-most part of the MCDU display.
 To return to the full MCDU view tap anywhere on the display.

-If you want to start with only the MCDU display visible then add "/fullscreen" to the url.
+If you want to start with only the MCDU display visible then add `/fullscreen` to the url.

+You can enable click sounds when pressing buttons on the MCDU by adding `/sound` to the url.

 ## Using Your Local Printer